Financial District, Boston: Notable buildings

 Dewey Square, One Financial Center, and the plaza and towers housing the Federal Reserve Bank of Boston are located near South Station, adjacent to and just south of the area defined above.
 Also part of the Financial District are 33 Arch Street, One Federal Street, the First National Bank Building, 100 Summer Street, Exchange Place, and 101 Federal Street.
 The area contains many of Boston's highrise buildings in a fairly densely packed area, significantly more than the Back Bay which contains Boston's two tallest highrises, the Prudential Tower and 200 Clarendon Street.

 Recent development

 There has been some recent development and construction in the area.
 Russia Wharf was completed in 2011 along the Fort Channel and rises up to 395 feet and 32 stories.
-Construction of South Station Tower was scheduled to begin in 2009 but was put on hold until the Spring of 2020, moving forward despite the presence of COVID-19.
+Construction of South Station Tower was scheduled to begin in 2009 but was put on hold until the spring of 2020, moving forward despite the presence of COVID-19.
 Upon its 2024 completion, the tower will rise to 677 feet and 51 stories.
-One Franklin Street has recently been reworked by developers and construction on a 600 ft tower will begin in the near future.
+One Franklin Street has recently reworked by developers and construction commenced.
+Millennium Tower was completed in 2016 and stands 684 feet, the fifth tallest in the city.
 Other towers in the area such as the Aquarium Garage Development and the Congress Street Towers if approved could significantly change the Boston Skyline as well.